wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 |        |               | (Blinks Solenoid Index)       |                  |
 +--------+---------------+-------------------------------+------------------+

-* If a PCM LED is showing more than one color, see the PCM LED special states table below.
+.. tip:: If a PCM LED is showing more than one color, see the PCM LED special states table below.
+For more information on resolving PCM faults see the PCM User Manual.

+.. note:: Note that the No CAN Comm fault will not occur only if the device cannot see communicate with any other device, if the PCM and PDP can communicate with each other, but not the roboRIO you will NOT see a No Can Comm fault.

 PCM LED Special States Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^